 A good potting medium is important for your goldfish plant.
 They will thrive in a mixture of sphagnum moss, perlite, and regular potting soil.
 Make sure the soil is non-moisture retaining, as your goldfish plant will not react well to that.

-Fertilize your goldfish plant will thrive when given plant food every two springs in the growing season.
+Fertilize goldfish plants will thrive when given plant food every two springs in the growing season.
 They do not need to be fertilized in the winter months during their dormant season.